Legend of the Demon Cat

-Legend of the Demon Cat (妖猫传 (妖貓傳, Yāomāo chuán)) is a 2017 Xianxia fantasy mystery film directed by Chen Kaige, based on the novel Śramaṇa Kūkai (Japanese: 沙門空海　唐の国にて鬼と宴す) written by Japanese writer Yoneyama Mineo, known under the pen-name Baku Yumemakura.
-It was released in China in December 2017.
+Legend of the Demon Cat (妖猫传 (妖貓傳, Yāomāo chuán)) is a 2017 Xianxia fantasy mystery film co-written and directed by Chen Kaige, based on the Japanese novel series by Baku Yumemakura.
+A Chinese-Japanese-Hong Kong co-production, the film released in December 22, 2017 in China.

 Plot

 The story is a supernatural reimagining of the story of death of Yang Guifei.
 The movie opens with Chunqin, the wife of an army commander, making a reluctant bargain with a talking black cat.
 In exchange for the eyes of fish which are eaten by the cat, Chunqin finds a pot of coin which she shares with her husband.

-The Japanese Buddhist monk Kukai is called to the imperial palace to assist Emperor Xuanzong who is cursed with a supernatural ailment.
+The Japanese Buddhist monk Kukai is called to the imperial palace to assist Emperor Dezong who is cursed with a supernatural ailment.
 The Emperor passes away while strange cat wailings can be heard.
 Kukai makes the acquaintance of Bai Letian the poet whose major work is "Chang hen ge" - Song of Everlasting Sorrow (長恨歌)- the story about the life of the Emperor's favorite concubine Yang Guifei.
 The commander's wife has lapsed into a coma.
-When Kukai and Bai Letian investigate they see an visage of Chunqin on the roof reciting a poem.
+When Kukai and Bai Letian investigate they see a visage of Chunqin on the roof reciting a poem.
 Kukai believe this visage is that of a demon cat.

 They research the poem being recited by Chunqin and learn that it was one that was composed at Yang Guifei's wedding banquet.
 They decide to visit Yang Guifei's abandoned residence.
 Inside they see Chunqin's visage.
 The visage explains that she was once Yang Guifei's beloved cat.
 She explained that she was buried alive but was allowed to escape.
 It became a demon cat in order to exact revenge.
 The cat later possess the commander and while possessed he kills Chunqin.
 The commander goes insane.

 Bai Letian believes his work Everlasting Sorrow would be fraudulent if he is not able to learn the real story behind Yang Guifei's death.
 Bai and Kukai would visit Concubine Yang's lady in waiting, Qin Yi, but she was not present when the concubine died.
 The demon cat kills Qin Yi after their visit.
 They learned of the existence of the Japanese envoy Abe no Nakamaro and obtain his diary from his widow who is still in China.
 They learned that during the crisis where the imperial soldiers surrounded the royal residence, they had hatched a plan to save Yang Guifei's life.
 This would involve using an acupuncture technique that would make Yang seem dead for a period of time.
 Yang would later revive.
 The soldiers would be satisfied she was dead.
 The plan works and the soldiers leave the residence.
 Yang was then placed in a coffin and buried inside in a tomb.
 Her black cat was left in the tomb.